gwdistsys18/dist-sys-practice/README.md

 * A deployment controller controls how to create and run pods (example: number of replicas)
 * k8s cluster service redistribute tasks to other pods if one of them is down
 12. Learn more about Kubernetes on your own (30min)
-* `kubectl run kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --port=8080` will create a new deployment "kubernetes-bootcamp" using image "google-samples/kubernetes-bootcamp:v1" and run (expose) the application on the port 8080
+* For example, `kubectl run kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --port=8080` will create a new deployment "kubernetes-bootcamp" using image "google-samples/kubernetes-bootcamp:v1" and run (expose) the application on the port 8080
 * Use `kubectl scale` to scale up the application (create more replicas)
 * Kubernetes automatically rollback to previous version if the new version fails
 13. Install Docker on a cluster of EC2 VMs and use Kubernetes to orchestrate them (90min)